microsoft/live-share/docs/use/technical-interviews.md

   - "liveshare"
 ---
 <!--
-Copyright © Microsoft Corporation
+Copyright &copy; Microsoft Corporation
 All rights reserved.
 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

 # How-to: Do Technical Interviews using Live Share

-Before you begin using Live Share for Technical Interviews, you must complete one integral step: **Download Visual Studio Code and the Live Share extension pack from its marketplace** by following [these steps.](../use/vscode.md)
+Using Live Share for interviews, allows the interviewer and candidate to have a fast and reliable interview session, with a full-fidelity IDE or editor.

+#### Setup for interviewer
+To interview a candidate with Live Share you must first either of the two desktop clients:

+Install [Visual Studio](../use/vs.md) which comes in-built with the Live Share extension

+>[!TIP]
+> Make sure you turn on Insiders for Live Share by going to *Tools> Options > Live Share > Advanced > Features*.
+This will enable you to use our in-built audio calling support for interviews.

+Or install [Visual Studio Code](../.use/vscode.md) and download the [Live Share extension pack]() from the marketplace.
+The extension pack will provide you with our audio support for interviews.

+#### Scheduling an interview

-Live Share provides you the ability to host Reusable Sessions!
-All this means is that you can schedule a Live Share session in advance for your technical interviews and not worry about the link expiring.
+**Live Share in VS Code** provides you the ability to create Live Share sessions in advance.
+You can use the following steps to create a session in advance:

-> [!TIP]
->A Reusable Session link is persistent and lasts for 30 days from its date of creation, or date of last use.
-While generating a Reusable Session link for your interview make sure that the interview is within 30 days of the date of the link's creation.
-If the link expires, just create a new Reusable Session.
-(There is a a way to ensure the link never expires, but this is just easier for interviews!)

-### **What to do as an Interviewer?**

-As an interviewer you will act as the host of the Live Share session.
-If you are not familiar with Live Share, we suggest you refer to the [share a project](../use/vscode.md) section of our how-to guide.

-Now to create a Live Share session for your technical interview, you will create a special “reusable session” instead of the regular collaboration session.
-This will allow you to have a Live Share session that can be scheduled in advance and then used at any time.

-To create a Reusable Session do the following:

 1. Go to the `Command Palette` using `Ctrl+Shift+P`
-1. Type "Live Sha..." and click the '**_Live Share: Create Reusable Session link_**' command.
+1. Type "Live Sha..." and click the '_Live Share: Create Reusable Session link_' command.

 ![vscode-reusablesessioncmd](../media/vscode-cmdpalette-createreusablelink.png)